 4. Go to a branch with 4 pieces of documentation (can be skipped if you have a residence card and open the account online):

-• Proof of income should ideally state your profession
+• Proof of income, which should ideally state your profession

-• Proof of address can be almost anything (sim card delivery note, foreign bank statement, customs forms)
+• Proof of address, which can be almost anything (sim card delivery note, foreign bank statement, customs forms)

 • NIF document from Finanças